chuang76/website-hugo/content/posts/nebula_p3.md

 Files for this level can be found in /home/flag08.
 ```

 Here is the contents of the directory /home/flag08.
-[Tcpdump](https://en.wikipedia.org/wiki/Tcpdump) is a free tool that allows uses to capture packets.
+[Tcpdump](https://en.wikipedia.org/wiki/Tcpdump) is a free tool that allows users to capture packets.
 As you can see, capture.pcap is a tcpdump capture file.
 It is a file that contains packet information.

 ![](https://github.com/chuang76/image/blob/master/08-1.PNG?raw=true)